Kimono structure and how to measure your size

 Back side

-Kimono has two lengths, mitake and kitake.
+The kimono has two lengths, mitake and kitake.

 Now, let’s make it clear!

-What is the difference between mitake and kitake ?
+What is the difference between mitake and kitake?

 Women’s kimono is longer than your body.